 By Jeff Blakley

 The following article was found in the archive of the Town Hall Museum in Homestead.
 It was written by Margaret Mae Stull Williams, Robert Fuchs’ maternal grandmother.
 Robert owns RF Orchids in Homestead, Florida.
 In it, his grandmother relates how she and her husband Casper came to Homestead in 1919.
 These reminiscences were the source document for Jean Taylor’s entry on the Williams family in her book, The Villages of South Dade.
-Since Mae (20 Sept 1894 – 8 Dec 1993) gives her age as 80 at the end of the article , that means that it was created sometime in 1974 or 1975.
+Since Mae (20 Sept 1894 – 8 Dec 1993) gives her age as 80 at the end of the article , that means that it was written sometime in 1974 or 1975.

 I have published this article as I found it.
 I do not know if this piece was originally an oral history that Jean Taylor conducted and was then transcribed by persons unknown or if it was handwritten by Mae Williams and then transcribed by her or someone else.
 Perhaps Robert Fuchs will be able to fill us in on those matters.

 Pioneer = Trail Blazer = Settler, so I guess we would come searching for better things under the heading of “Settlers” as the trail had already been blazed a few years before.
 Even pioneers must have a starting place.
 Ours was in Clarkesville, Pennsylvania, as small town 40 miles south of Pittsburg, up the Monongahela River, we, by “we” I mean my husband and I (Casper and Mae Williams), had been married three years.
 It was 1919, just after the close of WWI, and we were about to begin an entirely new experience.